sjbennett123/gloryforthefist/content/rules/_index.md

 Dwarves tend to be friendly but secretive.
 They all have beards, although many females prefer a long goatee.
 Their race enjoys and appreciates good craftsmanship, especially in weapons, armor, and jewelry.
 Because they live so much longer than humans, they tend to dislike the humans’ faster paced lifestyles (but they generally like the food).

 Dwarves have an extreme hatred of trolls who often attack and take the dwarven caves for themselves.
-Their history is very lengthy but is mostly comprised of stories and legends of great dwarven heroes.
+Their history is very lengthy but consists mostly of stories and legends of great dwarven heroes.
 Some of these stories can take many hours or even days to tell completely, and no self-respecting dwarf would consider telling an abridged version.

 Dwarves are generally peaceful and have no problem with other races—although they think elves are pompous, humans are impatient, hoblings are troublemakers, and half-orcs and-half ogres are incapable of understanding the finer things in life (like a well made weapon and a fine wine).